Abdulwahab-CS/Cube-game/README.md

 # Cube-game
-Simple JavaScript game based on cube dice
+Simple JavaScript game based on cube dice.
+Played by two players.

 It's a practice on some javaScript main concepts.<br>
 It's part of a JavaScript course.